-Church leaders need to analyze carefully both the good and band trends in their congregations.
+Church leaders need to analyze carefully both the good and bad trends in their congregations.
 They need to do more than superficially diagnose situations

 This drawing titled "My wife and my mother-in-law" was published in 1915 by cartoonist W.E.
 Hill.
 It was likely adapted from a more detailed German postcard engraving printed in 1880.

-Some have referred to this design or sketch as the "old hag and the beautiful young lady."
+Some have called this design or sketch "the old hag and the beautiful young lady."
 This optical illusion reminds us that many things we observe in a local church can be interpreted in more than one way.
 Don't think that because of your position, experience, and qualifications, your initial analysis of a congregation is the only way to evaluate it.
-An optical illusion like this is a is way of reminding us to beware of "the fog" which Donald McGavran talked about that often hinders church leaders from comprehending what is really going on.
+An optical illusion like this is a way of reminding us to beware of "the fog" that Donald McGavran talked about, which often hinders church leaders from comprehending what is really going on in terms of the health of a congregation.
 So, train yourself to question how you interpret what you see in the life of a congregation and its ministry context.
 Be willing to modify your initial perception.